MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/agents.md

 In many cases, yes.
 Specifically:

 * If you use a self-hosted agent, you can run incremental builds.
-For example, if you define a pipeline that does not clean the repo and does not perform a clean build, your builds will typically run faster.
-When you use a Microsoft-hosted agent, you don't get these benefits (unless you use features such as [caching](../release/caching.md)) because the agent is destroyed after the build or release pipeline is completed.
+For example, if you define a pipeline that doesn't clean the repo and doesn't perform a clean build, your builds typically run faster.
+You don't get these benefits with a Microsoft-hosted agent unless you use features such as [caching](../release/caching.md) because the agent is destroyed after the pipeline is completed.

 * A Microsoft-hosted agent can take longer to start your build.
 While it often takes just a few seconds for your job to be assigned to a Microsoft-hosted agent, it can sometimes take several minutes for an agent to be allocated depending on the load on our system.